Director of Strength & Conditioning/Fitness

 In 2009 he was named the National Strength and Conditioning Association (NSCA) Strength & Conditioning Coach of the Year.

 Before being named the strength and conditioning coordinator at Winona State, Reinardy was the head strength and conditioning coach for Olympic sports at Iowa State University from 1998 to 2000.
 At Iowa State, Reinardy helped the Cyclones win both the Big 12 Men’s Basketball Regular Season Championship and Big 12 Tournament Championship in 2000.
 That same season the Cyclones made it to the Elite Eight of the NCAA Men’s Basketball Tournament.
 Reinardy helped the women’s basketball team at Iowa State win a share of the 2000 Big 12 Championship and win the 2000 Big 12 Tournament Championship.
 In 1999 the Cyclones made it to the Elite Eight and in 2000 they made it to the Sweet 16.

 Reinardy was an assistant strength and conditioning coach at the University of Memphis from 1995 to 1998.
-He was also an assistant at the United States Olympic Training Center in Colorado.
+He was also a staff member at the United States Olympic Training Center in Colorado.

 Reinardy is certified in sports performance through USA Weightlifting.